Table Of Contents

 • Automated actions – Run cloud and on-premises operations at scale with less manual labor.

-• Azure dashboards and workbooks – Visualize your infrastructure, app, and networking components’ health in a single platform for easier analysis.
+• Azure dashboards and workbooks – Visualize the health of your infrastructure, app, and networking components in a single platform for easier analysis.

 • Azure Monitor Metrics – Gather and analyze metrics data from many Azure resources, such as Azure Backup, Azure Cosmos DB Insights, and Azure IoT Edge.